 Take off all of your window screens to fully clean them from top to bottom.
 You might need a good cleaning solution to remove and kind of dust, dirt and debris caught up between its tiny openings.
 If they are too dirty to be cleaned or you are seeing damages beyond repairs, then it’s time for you to replace them.

 Before blasting out your air conditioner, make sure that its filter is clean as ever.
 You can remove dirt and dust from it by washing with warm water or by the help of a vacuum cleaner.
 Do this every two weeks to make sure that your air conditioner is working and cooling your home effectively.
+If you don’t regularly maintain your air conditioner, you may need to repair your central AC.

 With the help of ever reliable pressure washer, wash away those dirt, dust and debris that invaded your walkway and pathway.
 You can also check it from any kind of cracks and damages as it can allow unwanted weeds to grow by themselves.
 If you found any, clean it up and repair it after.